jadecobra/python_tdd_exercises/source/functions/index.rst

   .. code-block:: python

+    >       w_pass
-    NameError: name 'w_pass' is not defined
+    E       NameError: name 'w_pass' is not defined

   because Python_ does not know what I mean by ``w_pass`` since I do not have a definition for it in ``test_functions.py``